daudix/daudix.one/content/about/index.md

 Currently member of [Nickvision](https://nickvision.org) and [Gradience](https://gradienceteam.github.io) teams as a designer and maintainer respectively.

-I have a project that I'm pretty happy with - [Pixfect](https://codeberg.org/daudix-UFO/Pixfect), it's a CLI tool for image dithering, to give images that pixel art look, this project inspired [tfuxu](https://github.com/tfuxu) on creation of [Halftone](https://github.com/tfuxu/Halftone), a beautiful little app.
+I have a project that I'm pretty happy with - [Pixfect](https://codeberg.org/daudix/Pixfect), it's a CLI tool for image dithering, to give images that pixel art look, this project inspired [tfuxu](https://github.com/tfuxu) on creation of [Halftone](https://github.com/tfuxu/Halftone), a beautiful little app.

-I have a [showcase](works) of my latest good-looking icons, take a look ;)
+Have a look at my [designs](design), mostly icons but also some wallpapers :)

-Oh and, there are also calming [screensaver](screensaver) laying around, made of scarpped background for this page.
+Oh and, checkout this cute little animation at [404](/ananas-duck)

 ## Links